Bructeri: First century

 In 15 AD, during Germanicus’ summer campaign, the Romans clashed with the Bructeri twice.
 Aulus Caecina Severus led 40 cohorts through the territory of the northern Bructeri to the Ems, showing that the Bructeri at this time had settlements west of that river.
 The Bructeri resisted but were defeated by one of the generals serving under Germanicus, Lucius Stertinius.
 Among the booty captured by Stertinius was the eagle standard of Legio XIX that had been lost at Teutoburg Forest.
 The Romans then turned to the rest of the Bructeri country.
 According to Tacitus, the "troops were then marched to the furthest frontier of the Bructeri, and all the country between the rivers Amisia [Ems] and Luppia [Lippe] was ravaged, not far from the forest of Teutoburgium, where the remains of Varus and his legions were said to lie unburied".
-Bructeri prisoners were paraded alongside other Germanic captives in Germanicus’ triumph in 17 CE.
+Bructeri prisoners were paraded alongside other Germanic captives in Germanicus’ triumph in 17 AD.

 The Bructeri continued to be an important power although Rome now had a powerful grip on the region.
-In 58 CE, they were moving to support the Amsivarii, who had been ejected from their lands by the Chauci, when the Romans opposed any such settlements of this tribe near the Rhine.
+In 58 AD, they were moving to support the Amsivarii, who had been ejected from their lands by the Chauci, when the Romans opposed any such settlements of this tribe near the Rhine.
 The Bructeri withdrew when they realized the determination of the Roman governor.

 In 69-70 AD the Bructeri participated in the Batavian rebellion, together with the Batavians, Tencteri and Frisii, against the Romans.
 Throughout the conflict the Bructeri prophetess Veleda played an important role as a spiritual leader of the rising.
 Tacitus reported that she was long regarded by many as a divinity.
 She foretold the success of the Germani against the Roman legions during this revolt.
 A Roman Munius Lupercus was sent to offer her gifts but was murdered on the road.
 The inhabitants of Cologne, the Ubii, asked for her as an arbiter; "they were not, however, allowed to approach or address Veleda herself".
 Tacitus reported that "to inspire them with more respect they were prevented from seeing her.
 She dwelt in a lofty tower, and one of her relatives, chosen for the purpose, conveyed, like the messenger of a divinity, the questions and answers".